-&lt;sup>19 Pardee, "The Katumuwa Inscription", p.
+19 Pardee, "The Katumuwa Inscription", p.
 46.

-&lt;sup>20 Cf. E. Vogt, Lexicon linguae Aramaicae Veteris Testamenti documentis antiquis illustratum, second edition (Rome, 1994), p.
+20 Cf. E. Vogt, Lexicon linguae Aramaicae Veteris Testamenti documentis antiquis illustratum, second edition (Rome, 1994), p.
 24: de, quod attinet ad.

-&lt;sup>21 M. Suriano, "Breaking Bread with the Dead: Katumuwa's Stele, Hosea 9:4, and the Early History of the Soul", Journal of the American Oriental Society 134 (2014), (pp. 385-405) p.
+M. Suriano, "Breaking Bread with the Dead: Katumuwa's Stele, Hosea 9:4, and the Early History of the Soul", Journal of the American Oriental Society 134 (2014), (pp. 385-505) p.
 387.

 What does the image on the stele tell us?
-The interdepence of the inscription and the image must be taken seriously.
-As we heard, Katumuwa's nbš is described as being present in (Aramaic b) the stele, which ties in with the stele's iconography.
+The interdepence of the inscription and the image must be taken seriously.22 As we heard, Katumuwa's nbš is described as being present in (Aramaic b) the stele, which ties in with the stele's iconography.
 As pointed out by Bonatz, the Katumuwa stele is one of those stelae which "bear inscriptions [...] that confirm that the main figure [...] represents the deceased.
 As in the case of the Katumuwa Stele, the basic concept is that of a male or female person seated alone at the feasting table [...].
-The visual focus is on the table, emphasized by food and drink laid on it near the cup in the hand of the seated figure."
-Katumuwa is enjoying a drink - probably wine, as mentioned in 1.
-9 - from the phiale which he holds in his right hand; food is on the table.
+The visual focus is on the table, emphasized by food and drink laid on it near the cup in the hand of the seated figure."23 Katumuwa is enjoying a drink probably wine, as mentioned in l.
+9-from the phiale which he holds in his right hand; food is on the table.
 If we try to understand what the image tries to convey to its beholder, the foodstuffs and drink are important.
 In his analysis, Bonatz writes: "The various types of food and drink offered to Katumuwa can in fact be seen as representing a source of continuous life and regeneration after death.
-He
+He enjoys a quantity of bread, a portion of meat, and probably some sort of spices or aromatics kept in a luxury stone or ivory pyxis."24